 But what if there was a way to maximize these characteristics without sacrifice?

 Enter, the patented Canfield Balance Formula.

-It was in 2009 that Lance and Chris Canfield locked on to the potential of designing around the Center of Curvature (link to glossary).
+It was in 2009 that Lance and Chris Canfield locked on to the potential of designing around the Center of Curvature.
 They saw so much potential in this intangible point in suspension kinematics, they referred to it internally as the “God Spot.”

 By going back to the drawing board, dissecting suspension kinematics and focusing on a universal formula rather than a specific suspension design, Canfield Bikes has been able to create a patented formula that provides optimum anti-squat throughout the entire range of travel, resulting in the most efficient pedaling possible, regardless of factors like sag, and without sacrificing bump compliance or traction, and with no unwanted pedal feedback from braking or drivetrain forces.

 The Canfield Balance Formula™ has been carefully refined and patented over the nearly a decade, and the result is one of the most active and efficient platforms available on mountain bikes today.

 Because the Instant Center fluctuates so much on most multi-link bikes, there is a very small sweet spot where the bike pedals efficiently.
 This is the reason most suspension designs have a recommended sag setting.

 This is in part because the IC is the focal point in configuring most suspension designs.
 In the grand mechanical scheme of things, mountain bike suspension is relatively new technology.
 Certain truths and methodology—such as designing around the IC—came from existing designs, such as motorcycles and other chain-driven suspension vehicles.
 We can all agree that there are a lot of similarities between mountain bikes and motorcycles, but there is one very big difference: the motor.